 Additional reading on how much manufacturing costs might be > Have a look at “How Much Will It Cost to Have a New Electronic Product Developed in China” which goes into more detail about the cost of developing and manufacturing custom electronic devices in China.

 How things can go wrong from the start with Western companies’ products (an example)

-The German module maker is very helpfull in giving him advice on how to overcome all the problems teh engineering team has in making the module work for this particular application.
+The German module maker is very helpfull in giving him advice on how to overcome all the problems the engineering team has in making the module work for this particular application.

 This can easily take them a year (bear in mind that Apple has 1,000 engineers working on their camera firmware, that sets minimum expectations for everyone else).

-After the whole electronic design is then finally prototyped, optimized, prototyped again (and again), tested, certified and approved, you go asking factories for production quotes.
+After the whole electronic design is then finally prototyped, optimized, prototyped again (and again), tested, CE and FCC certified and approved, you go asking factories for production quotes.

-You may decide to absorb the cost difference, but this iwll really hurt your bottom line.
-Or spend at least another 6 months on a redesign, knowing that a year from now the specification of your device may be outdated, because better products and components come out all the time.
+You may decide to absorb the cost difference, but this will really hurt your bottom line.
+Or spend at least another 6 months on a re-designing your electronics, knowing that a year from now the specification of your device may be outdated, because better products based on better value for money components come out all the time.